-Financial Reporting Manager: the Parent Company officer referred to in Article 154 bis of the Consolidated Law on Financial Intermediation (introduced with Article 14 of Law 262 of 28 December 2005) where such manager has been appointed, or, where no such manager has been appointed, the Board of Directors of ENAV or any other person designated by that body.
+Financial Reporting Manager: the Company officer referred to in Article 154 bis of the Consolidated Law on Financial Intermediation (introduced with Article 14 of Law 262 of 28 December 2005), or, where no such manager has been appointed, the Board of Directors of the Company or any other person designated by that body.

 Employees: individuals in a payroll employment relationship with the ENAV Group, including managers.
-The personnel of the Company consists of employees of the Parent Company or the Shareholders seconded to the Company.